-IV.
-DISCUSSION
+4. DISCUSSION

 This Resolution adopts CD's recommended CASF fund award of \$6,602,422 for the Karuk Tribe for its Klamath River Rural Broadband Initiative (KRRBI) Project.
 This award represents 51.5% of the total project cost of \$12,815,748.
-Key project information and a map of the proposed project are shown on pages A-1 and A-2 of Appendix A, respectively.
+Key project information and a map of the proposed project are shown on pages A-1 through A-4 of Appendix A.